KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-fatigue-protocol.md

 ## The Diagnostic Rule

-> *"Pain that is offered becomes a purifying fire.
+> *Pain that is offered becomes a purifying fire.
-> Pain that is resisted becomes a fracture."*
+> Pain that is resisted becomes a fracture.*

 - If you **fight the Reset**, you break.
 - If you **surrender to the Reset**, you expand.